SEND & children with additional needs

 Westfield Nursery & Primary School supports a wide range of children, including those with additional and special needs.
 For some children these needs are on going, for others they are short term.
 Whilst a small number of children join our school with clearly identified needs, other children's needs emerge as they grow older and we seek to develop a deeper understanding of their needs.

-confidence in our learners and move them forward, maximizing their potential in every way possible.
+Confidence in our learners and move them forward, maximising their potential in every way possible.
 All staff are responsible for regular, robust monitoring of children's progress, both academically and emotionally.
 Through close communication with parents and Senior Leadership, we are able to target our support in a range of ways, individually tailored to a child's needs.
 This can be delivered through quality first teaching, additional in class support, small group or one-to-one intervention support.

-Westfield Nursery & Primary School links closely with outside agencies to provide support for our children and families.
+Westfield Nursery & Primary School work closely with outside agencies to provide support for our children and families.
 We value the links with Speech and Language Service, the Multi Agency Support Team, Learning Support and Educational Psychologists.
 These services provide advice and assessment when needed but also the reassurance to parents and carers that school is catering for vulnerable pupils.
 The Multi Agency Support Team (MAST) can provide a wide range of services for our children and families and when required can provide support outside school.

 Mrs Smyllie is our SENCO

 Miss Rossi is our Access And Inclusion Leader

 From 1 September 2014, Statements of Special Educational Need were replaced by Education, Health and Care Plans (EHCP).
 The new EHCP will give the same statutory protection, but now cover from birth to age 25 and will extend the rights to young people in further education and training, including apprenticeships, who currently have a Learning Disability Assessment (LDA).

 OpenDyslexic is a typeface designed to make reading easier for some symptoms of dyslexia.
 Find out more here.